stevenupton/Marshall-Cavendish-Input-Spectrum/vol1/No02/readme.md

 ![Input Vol 1 No 2](input_vol1_no2.jpg)

+#### Contents

++ Basic Programming 3
+  + The computer as a decision maker</br>
+    How IF . . .
+THEN is used.
+Three-way and multiple choices

++ Machine Code 2
+  + 10 minute games graphics</br>
+  Binary/decimal and binary /hex conversions.
+Planning graphics

++ Applications
+  + Streamline your hobbies</br>
+  A datafile program lo index — or crossindex — your hobbies

++ Games Programming 2
+  + Right, left, up, down and fire!</br>
+  Using GETS and INKEY$ to get your games programs moving

++ Basic Programming 4
+  + The programmer's guide to road signs</br>
+  How to jump lines using GOTO, ON. . .GOTO and GOSU

+#### Program File Summary

 1. Average Marks - Adds together inputted numbers and divide by the number of entries.

 2. Think of a number - enter a number and tells you whether the guess is too low or too high.
 If correct asks you for another go.